 Law Faculty Scholarships are partial tuition scholarships awarded to a select number of applicants with outstanding undergraduate records and LSAT scores.
 There is no application for these scholarships.
 Law Faculty Scholarship recommendations are made by the Admissions Committee.

-Originally established to recognize the generous gift to the law school by Leonard Rubin '49, these scholarships are awarded to incoming students who have a strong commitment to public interest work, exhibit leadership potential and intend to pursue a career in public interest law.
-Admitted students are invited to apply for these scholarships in the spring preceding their matriculation in the law school.
-The Program was renamed in 2006 in memory of Stefan Presser, faculty member and civil rights advocate, who helped create the Public Interest Scholars Program in 2000.
+Originally established to recognize the generous gift to the law school by Leonard Rubin '49, these fellowships are awarded to incoming students who have a strong commitment to public interest work, exhibit leadership potential and intend to pursue a career in public interest law.
+Admitted students are invited to apply for these fellowships in the spring preceding their matriculation in the law school.
+The Program was renamed in 2006 in memory of Stefan Presser, faculty member and civil rights advocate, who helped create the program in 2000.

 Named in honor of Rusell Conwell, the founder of Temple University, these partial tuition scholarships are awarded to outstanding first year students selected through the law school's discretionary admissions process.
 Conwell Scholars are selected by the Admissions Committee based on outstanding performance records and financial need.

 The Admissions Committee awards a limited number of partial tuition scholarships for the first year of law school to admitted students with outstanding academic records.

 Temple University Grants, (TUGs) are awarded to students with demonstrated need and funds are applied directly to the recipient's tuition.
 These grants are awarded only to those applicants with the highest need and you must borrow at least $8,500 in a Stafford loan in order to be eligible for a TUG.